muzzi92/SetupJavaScriptDevEnvironmentGuide/README.md

 # How To Set Up A Sweet, Sweet JavaScript Development Environment #

 If you're new to JavaScript, setting up a project can be a pain.
 It can also pave the way for for a lot of pitfalls and route errors.
-The following will guide you through the set up of a basic setup for a full-stack JS development environment, using Node JS, Express and Jasmine.
+The following will guide you through the basic setup for a full-stack JS development environment, using Node JS, Express and Jasmine.

 ---